-- 1.1.
-The purpose of this standard is to establish consistent procedures for estimating and bidding painting and decorating work. - 1.2.
-It is also the intent of this standard to prevent misunderstandings and conflicts when painting and decorating work is bid on a unit cost basis by clearly defining methods used by the professional painting and decorating estimator for measuring surface area.
+1.1 The purpose of this Standard is to establish consistent procedures for measuring painting and decorating work.

+1.2 It is also the intent of this Standard to prevent misunderstandings and conflicts when painting and decorating work is bid on a unit cost basis by clearly defining methods used by the professional painting estimator for measuring surface area.

-- 2.1.
-Because there is a relationship between surface area and the amount of labor and materials required for painting and decorating work, methods used to measure surface area during the estimating process must be consistent to be meaningful.
-When consistent methods are used to measure surface area, then labor production rates and material spread rates may be accurately determined from past painting and decorating work and used as a basis for estimating labor and material requirements for bidding future painting work. - 2.2.
-Consistent methods in measuring surface area of work to be painted, as defined by this standard, should be used to determine quantities of painting and decorating work bid on unit cost basis.
+- 2.1 Because there is a relationship between surface area and the amount of labor and materials required for painting and decorating work, methods used to measure surface area during the estimating process must be consistent to be meaningful.
+When consistent methods are used to measure surface area, then labor production rates and material spread rates may be accurately determined from past painting and decorating work and used as a basis for estimating labor and material requirements for bidding future painting work. - 2.2 Consistent methods in measuring surface area of work to be painted, as defined by this Standard, should be used to determine quantities of painting and decorating work bid.